What is a Grade Point Average (GPA)? Why is a Good GPA Important?

 GPA Scale - Weighted vs Unweighted

-To calculate GPA, applicants can refer to the calculation given above based on formula or refer to the GPA scale given below:
+To calculate GPA, applicants can refer to the calculation given above based on the formula or refer to the GPA scale given below:

 Letter Grade Unweighted Grade Points Numerical Grade